Icehawk78/Kardashev/Errata.md

 **Boosters** *Your shipbuilders have developed a technology capable of producing extreme speed.*  When you move your fleet, you may move up to twice as far for no additional cost.
 (Fuel efficiency will reduce this cost by 1⚛.)
 All other move rules apply.

 **Salvage Drone** *You have developed a drone capable of extracting resources from your target.
-THe drones are fragile, so be sure to distract their military.*  When you fail an attack against an opponent's colony and are forced to retreat, your opponent must give you 3 resouces of their choice, from their supply.
+The drones are fragile, so be sure to distract their military.*  When you fail an attack against an opponent's colony and are forced to retreat, your opponent must give you 3 resouces of their choice, from their supply.
 This may be used in combination with other drone technology.

 **Raider Drone** *You have developed advanced drones capable of precise, targeted extraction.*  When you fail an attack against an opponent's colony and are forced to retreat, you may name a resource type.
 Your opponent must give you all of his or her resources of that type.
 This may be used in combination with other drone technology.